lyzamaemirabete/Personal-API/README.md

 <!-- ABOUT THE PROJECT -->
 ## Personal API Project: Harry Potter Characters
 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-**Harry Potter Characters** is an API-based web application where users can view and search for a Harry Potter Character names and view each characters information.
+**Harry Potter Characters** is an API-based web application where users can view and search for a Harry Potter Character names and view each characters informations as well as the spells which can be sorted by type.

 ### Built With